 Though these donuts don’t require anything more than a baking sheet, the warm and gooey taste still give you the same satisfaction as your everyday donut.
 That, and then some.
 Make them and you’ll see!

 Great for feeding hungry guests, or just a small family who wants something different and decadent with their morning coffee, these lemon-glazed fruit donuts will be sure to hit the spot!

 I used strawberries, bananas and pineapple to fill mine, but feel free to experiment with different berries and fillings.
 You could try blueberries, raspberries, pie filling, pastry cream, jelly, jams… Use whatever you like, but I can guarantee no matter what, you will love these just as much as we did.

 Fruit-Filled Puff Pastry Donuts with Lemon Glaze

-1 package (17.3 ounces) Pepperidge Farm Puff Pastry Sheets, thawed
+- 1 package (17.3 oz.)
+Pepperidge Farm Puff Pastry Sheets thawed

 - Cut-up fruit such as strawberries, bananas, raspberries, blueberries, etc. I used strawberries, bananas and pineapple

 - To make the lemon glaze, combine ingredients in a bowl and whisk together.
 The consistency should be slightly thick but runny.